SymposiumScheduler/Testing/doc/continuousSecondPhase.md

 venue 4 has a penel allocated in it.
 Now, if venue 4 is asked, it will return two ranges.

-if findAllCategories method called with a search range intersects/enclosed with panel 17 range, it will return a list of panel17's categories. because it intersects
+if findAllCategories method is called with a search range intersects/enclosed with panel 17 range, it will return a list of panel17's categories. because it intersects the search range.

 #### Next step : choosing next panel to add

 * pop from dificulity queue
 * find avilaible venue ranges
-	* start with the same way as *iterative greedy*. and choose from the queue.
+	* start with the same way as *original iterative greedy*. and choose from the queue.
 	* find avilaibility of panel and do `timeline.finaAvilaibleVenues(range,duration,size)`
 	* choose one just like like *original iterative greedy*.
 * run findAll methods to check for and run againts constraint.